Emergency (2025 film): Legal disputes

-In April 2025, veteran journalist and author Coomi Kapoor filed a lawsuit against Ranaut's Manikarnika Films Pvt Ltd and Netflix, alleging breach of contract and defamation.
+In April 2025, journalist and author Coomi Kapoor filed a lawsuit against Ranaut's Manikarnika Films Pvt Ltd and Netflix, alleging breach of contract and defamation.
 Kapoor claimed that the film inaccurately portrayed historical events and misrepresented her 2015 book, The Emergency: A Personal History, despite a contractual agreement that stipulated adherence to historical facts and prohibited the use of her name and book for promotional purposes without consent.
 Kapoor stated that her attempts to address these issues directly with the producers were unsuccessful, leading to legal action.